-- 1.1 This statement of policy sets out the criteria and scoring methodology that the Prudential Regulation Authority (PRA) uses to identify other systemically important institutions (O-SIIs), as is required under the Capital Requirements (Capital Buffers and Macroprudential Measures) Regulations 2014, as amended (the 'Capital Buffers Regulations'). - 1.2 In developing its approach to the identification of O-SIIs, the PRA has taken into consideration relevant Basel principles.1 The approach outlined in this document is consistent with these principles. - 1.3 [Deleted]
+- 1.1 This statement of policy sets out the criteria and scoring methodology that the Prudential Regulation Authority (PRA) uses to identify other systemically important institutions (O-SIIs), as is required under the Capital Requirements (Capital Buffers and Macroprudential Measures) Regulations 2025 (Capital Buffers Regulations). - 1.2 In developing its approach to the identification of O-SIIs, the PRA has taken into consideration relevant Basel principles.
+The approach outlined in this document is consistent with these principles.